GarbageBug/rpg-the-haunted-lake/README.md

 Travel to the lake Creature Encounter hard = to party at the lake bandit encounter medium = to party

-Investigation of the lake reveals a truly haunted fishing village with only one living being; a cleric of
+Investigation of the lake reveals a truly haunted fishing village with only one living being; a cleric of Chauntea trying their best to sort out the town besieged by phantoms and the undead brought about the followers of Nerull